Uberspace/paternoster/README.md

 | `action` | can be used to create flag-arguments, when set to `store_true` or `store_false` |
 | `required` | enforce the presence of certain argments |

-There is a small number of arguments added by UberScript:
+There is a small number of arguments added by Paternoster:

 | Name | Description |
 | ---- | ----------- |